 Virtual Program on Wednesday, June 16, 2021 at 6:00 pm

 Following a yellow fever epidemic in the late 18th century, Philadelphia developed a world-class water system to protect public health.
 This legacy includes the Fairmount Water Works, a marvel of its day.
 As technology progressed, more improvements were made to the water system.
-Join our talk to learn more about the water system’s history and those that built it to provide a safe source of water for a growing city.
+Join this presentation to learn more about the water system’s history and those that built it, many of whom are buried at Laurel Hill Cemetery.

 Ticket pricing is pay-what-you-wish.
 Contributions will support the work of the Friends of Laurel Hill & West Laurel Hill Cemeteries.
 You can contribute through the RSVP link.